temach/jplang/moonspeak/landing/README.md

 ## Option 1: Open index.html in any browser

-You just open the file ./frontend/templates/index.html in any browser without using a backing web server.
+You just open the file ./frontend/src/index.html in any browser without using a backing web server.
 You will see placeholder names and placeholder text for images (if the image has localised text).

-Works well when you want to change only the templates.
+Works fine when you just have a small change to make.

 ## Option 2: Run a local web server